yiochen/myHugoBlog/content/post/angular-d3-barchart.md

     ></app-d3-bar-chart>
 </div>
 ```
-We also exported the directive as `autoResize`, so that we can reference it in the template.
+We exported the directive as `autoResize`, so that we can reference it in the template.

 The height and width will be used to bind to inputs, so we need to be very careful not to changed them when Angular finishes the change detection.
 Note that I didn't call `checkDimension` inside `ngAfterViewInit`, this is because in dev mode, Angular adds another check to make sure that no input has changed after the change detection.
 Angular will call `ngOnChanges`,`ngDoCheck` from parent(`BarChartComponent`) before `ngAfterViewInit` of child(`AutoResizeDirective`).
 If we change the height and width in child's `ngAfterViewInit`, Angular will complain.

-But we are allow to change them in `requestAnimationFrame`, because they are actually called before change detections.
+But we are allowed to change them in `requestAnimationFrame`, because `requestAnimationFrame` is actually called before change detections.
 If you want to know more about Angular 2's change detection, there is a thorough [explanation](https://blog.thoughtram.io/angular/2016/02/22/angular-2-change-detection-explained.html) on that.

 Now, if we set the width of the chart to 100%, we can see it auto-resizing.
 ###### app.component.css